 Love transcends death; it is the bridge that connects us, an unbreakable bond.
 The love you are feeling right now as you remember them, that love IS your loved one.
 Through your darkest hours, they were embracing you all along with their love... holding you, comforting you, and living on in your heart.

 Through love, we live forever...

 ...because love NEVER dies.

-This article is copyright protected.
+This article all and others on this site are copyright protected.
 If you would like to share this article on another website, you may use up to 75 words (due to effects on SEO) with a clear link back to this website, the article title and 'Steve Wentworth' clearly stated as the author.
 To cite techniques described in this article, a reference that 'Steve Wentworth' is the originator / creator must also be given.
 To cite in a book or publication, credit must be given to 'Steve Wentworth' as well as the article title, and website.
 In all instances, written permission from Steve Wentworth is required.